sf-wdi-19-20/modules/w6_d3_1_ruby_oop/README.md

   def initialize
   	@threat = 0
   end
-  def increaseDanger(moreThreat)
+  def increase_danger(more_threat)
-  	@threat += moreThreat
+  	@threat += more_threat
   end
 end
 ```

-... how can I create both `Warewolf` and `Zombie` classes while being DRY and not duplicating the method `increaseDanger` in each?
+... how can I create both `Warewolf` and `Zombie` classes while being DRY and not duplicating the method `increase_danger` in each?

-The default threat of zombies and warewolves seems a little off.
+**Challenge:** The threat of warewolves seems a little off.
+Write a method that calculates warewolves' threat based on a boolean parameter that says whether the moon is full.

 ## Exercise: The Animal Kingdom